SSHRC Graduate Scholarships

 The SSHRC Letters of Appraisal forms can be found in the Forms section of the SSHRC website.

 All SSHRC applicants applying through UBC do not need to submit a separate Affiliated Fellowships application.
-To be considered for criteria-based Affiliated Fellowships, students should submit this checklist with their SSHRC application to their graduate program.
+To be considered for criteria-based Affiliated Fellowships, students should submit this checklist (available in mid-September) with their SSHRC application to their graduate program.

 The SSHRC Departmental Appraisal forms can be found in the Forms section of the SSHRC website.